alibaba-archive/gta/README.md

 Call the `pageview` function to record a new page view:
 ```
-// use single object
+// Use single object
 gta.pageview({
     'page': '/my-overridden-page?id=1',
     'title': 'my overridden page'
 })

-// use multiple string
+// Use multiple string
 gta.pageview('/api/hello', '?world');
 ```